 Amok is one of the most famous delicacies and is considered the quintessence of Cambodian cuisine.

-Best Time to Visit Siem Reap
+Best time to visit Siem Reap

-Must-See Attractions in Siem Reap
+Must-visit destinations in Siem Reap

-Located within the Angkor Thom enclosure, Bayon Temple is distinguished by its bas-reliefs depicting benevolent faces, intricately sculpted.
-This temple features a blend of ancient Buddhist architecture with unique Hindu elements, with 54 towers of varying sizes, each adorned with a face of the deity Avalokitesvara (Quan Âm), looking in the four directions of Cambodia, symbolizing the deity’s observation of the world.
+• Bayon Temple: Located within the Angkor Thom enclosure, Bayon Temple is distinguished by its bas-reliefs depicting benevolent faces, intricately sculpted.
+Admire 54 towers of varying sizes, each adorned with a face of the deity Avalokitesvara looking in the four directions of Cambodia.

 Preah Khan Temple